Booked a trip to Redang Island? Or thinking about heading to Redang Island and wondering what to do in Redang Island, Malaysia?

 Go Scuba Diving

-It’s possible to do your diving certification on Redang, go out for dives if you are already certified or do a “discovery dive” if you are a beginner.
+If you’ve never dived before but would love to learn how, one of the activities in Pulau Redang, Malaysia I recommend is to do your diving certification.
+Otherwise, you can go out for dives if you are already certified or do a “discovery dive” if you are a beginner.

-You can book diving tours through most resorts or click here to book a day tour with three dives now.
+You can book diving tours through most resorts.

-If you are not a diver, don’t worry.
-One of the top things to do in Pulau Redang is to go snorkelling and you can still have amazing experiences without diving down deep!
+If you are not a diver, don’t worry as the next top Redang what to do activity is snorkelling.
+For the non divers, snorkelling is one of the top things to do in Pulau Redang, as you can still have amazing experiences without diving down deep.

-As stated above, the waters around Redang have amazing biodiversity and you can see a lot.
-It’s easy to hop on a boat tour to some great snorkelling sites or you can snorkel off the beach for some great views in some locations.
+As stated above, the waters around Redang have amazing biodiversity.
+You can see a lot.
+It’s easy to hop on a boat tour to some great snorkelling sites, or you can snorkel off the beach for some great views in some locations.
 Many resorts rent out snorkelling equipment.

-For snorkelling which you can access without a boat, try the water in front of Redang Kalong Resort at Teluk Kalong for baby black tip sharks.
+For snorkelling activities in Redang Island which you can access without a boat, try the water in front of Redang Kalong Resort at Teluk Kalong for baby blacktip sharks.
 Another option is Teluk Dalam in front of Taaras resort where there are coral reefs to the sides of the bay.

 I do highly recommend you add snorkelling or diving at least once to your list of what to do in Pulau Redang, Malaysia.